RoseHazenberg/Research-Web-Applications/README.md

 ### Authors & Support
 Akastia Christo and Rose Hazenberg
 Bioinformatics at Hanze University of Applied Science
-For help or questions you can email to: m.a.christo@st.hanze.nl or c.r.hazenberg@.st.hanze.nl
+For help or questions you can email to: m.a.christo@st.hanze.nl or c.r.hazenberg@st.hanze.nl